Chat with us, powered by LiveChat ;

 Becoming a resident of Puerto Rico can significantly impact your tax obligations.
 As a Puerto Rico part resident, you may benefit from lower local taxes and potential tax incentives unavailable in the mainland United States.
 Puerto Rico offers unique tax advantages for residents, particularly under Act 60, which includes exemptions on certain types of income.

 However, to qualify for these benefits, you must meet specific residency requirements, such as the bona fide residency tests, which include spending at least 183 days on the island and establishing your primary tax home in Puerto Rico.
-Understanding these differences and complying with local and federal tax regulations is essential for maximizing your tax benefits as a Puerto Rico resident.
+Understanding these differences and complying with local and federal tax regulations, including those set by the government of Puerto Rico, is essential for maximizing your tax benefits as a Puerto Rico resident.

 Join a select group